aravinditte/Customer-Support-Chatbot/README.md

 ## Credits

-This project was created as a demonstration of AI-powered customer support for Vahan.
+This project was created as a demonstration of AI-powered customer support for [Vahan.co](https://vahan.co/)